Wind-WindKids/winding/samples/wind_on_the_grass.md

 wind_on_the_grass: image, landscape-orientation, png
 style: nwind
 --
 Two laptops.
-Wind is lying on the grass, completely absorbed by the code on screen.right.
+Wind is lying on the grass, completely absorbed by coding.
 Dappled sunlight through a high oak canopy flickers across his back and the keyboards.
 His tousled blond hair glows gold with soft iridescence, tiny freckles visible at his temples.
 A sleek smartphone rests nearby, its glass surface reflecting the green of the trees.

 @laptop.left: matte-silver
 A Kite logo to the left of the mouse pad.